 "The course is really interesting and makes you think about the world differently!
-I also really like how it crosses over with other subjects like Biology"
+I also really like how it crosses over with subjects like Biology"

-This course prepares students well to progress onto the A-level Psychology course, which we offer at Temple Moor in the Sixth form, as well as other Social Science A-Levels such as Sociology, Politics and Law.
+Progression routes and career opportunities: This course prepares students well to progress onto the A-level Psychology course, which we offer at Temple Moor in the Sixth form, as well as other Social Science A-Levels such as Sociology, Politics and Law.

-An understanding of Psychology can benefit many careers, including but not limited to sports coaching, teaching, social work, NHS careers, marketing and criminal psychology!
+An understanding of Psychology can benefit many careers, including but not limited to sports coaching, teaching, social work, NHS careers, marketing and criminal psychology.